wpilibsuite/frc-docs/source/docs/software/commandbased/command-groups.rst

 Some advanced users may find this overly-restrictive - for said users, the library offers a ``ScheduleCommand`` class (`Java <https://first.wpi.edu/FRC/roborio/development/docs/java/edu/wpi/first/wpilibj2/command/ScheduleCommand.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/development/docs/cpp/classfrc2_1_1ScheduleCommand.html>`__) that can be used to independently “branch off” from command groups to provide finer granularity in requirement management.

-Restrictions on command group components
+Restrictions on Command Group Components
 ----------------------------------------

 .. note:: The following is only relevant for the Java command-based library; the C++ library's ownership model naturally prevents users from making this category of mistake.